puf/puf.io/notes/posts/Pebble Relaunch.md

 ![](https://i.imgur.com/YsKrcvD.png)

-This charger dongle is the part that it most likely to get lost over time, but I get they decided to stick with the original charge port to keep things simple.
+This charger dongle is the part that is most likely to get lost over time, but I get they decided to stick with the original charge port to keep things simple.

 To use the watch, you have to install the Pebble app on your [Android][androidapp] or [iOS phone](iosapp).
 If you're an iPhone user, please *read* this note from Eric: [Apple restricts Pebble from being awesome with iPhones](https://ericmigi.com/blog/apple-restricts-pebble-from-being-awesome-with-iphones) on its limitations compared to an Apple Watch.